LGBTQ Divorce Is Simply Divorce

 Consult With A Lawyer Who Will Explain All Options

 I will take the time necessary to help you understand your options and rights in your same-sex divorce.
 If you leave a message or email me, I typically reply within a day.
 With offices in New Port Richey and Lutz, I serve throughout Pasco and Hillsborough counties and in surrounding counties.
-Give me a call 727-490-8877 or send an email message to request a free initial consultation at your convenience.
+Give me a call 727-490-8877 or send an email message to request an initial consultation at your convenience.